Cora Weiss Fellowship for Young Women Peacebuilders

 To be eligible for the Cora Weiss Fellowship, applicants must meet the following criteria:

-1. Have a robust understanding of UN Security Council Resolution (UNSCR) 1325 on the Women, Peace, and Security Agenda; UNSCR 2250 on the Youth, Peace, and Security Agenda; the Convention on the Elimination of all Forms of Discrimination Against Women; the Sustaining Peace Resolutions; the Sustainable Development Goals; and related laws and policies;
+- Have a deep familiarity with UN Security Council Resolution (UNSCR) 1325 on the Women, Peace, and Security Agenda; UNSCR 2250 on the Youth, Peace, and Security Agenda; the Convention on the Elimination of all Forms of Discrimination Against Women; the Sustaining Peace Resolutions; the Sustainable Development Goals; and related laws and policies;

-2. Have at least two years’ work experience in policy advocacy on women’s rights, human rights, peacebuilding, and other social justice issues, including the Security Council Resolutions on Women, Peace and Security, and related laws and policies;
+- Have at least two years’ work experience in policy advocacy on women’s rights, human rights, peacebuilding and other social justice issues, including the Security Council Resolutions on Women, Peace and Security, and related laws and policies;

-3. Have at least two years’ experience in program implementation in a women’s rights, human rights, or peacebuilding civil society organization in a developing country;
+- Have at least two years’ experience in program implementation in a women’s rights, human rights or peacebuilding civil society organization in a developing country;

-5. Have lived or worked in a developing or conflict-affected country for at least five years;
+- Have lived or worked in a developing or conflict-affected country for at least two years;

-6. Full proficiency in English.
-Since the fellowship will take place in New York, complete proficiency in the English language is a must.
+- Full proficiency in English is necessary.
 Proficiency in any other UN language is a plus.